xelaadryth/Xelabot/README.md

 ## To Do List:
 - More quests!
-- sqlalchemy
+- More items/drops!
 - !questcooldown should display currently set cooldown
 - Rename currency
+- Custom naming for monsters/items/etc. same way as default settings.txt generation
-- Faster mod cooldown for bot message send
+- Faster mod cooldown for bot message send (threaded mutex increments/decrements to always be at max cap?)
 - All quest commands can take whispers (as optional setting?)
 - https://tmi.twitch.tv/group/user/USERNAME_HERE/chatters to check current viewers for loyalty bumps
 - Raid quest